THU-DSP-LAB/ventus-gpgpu-isa-simulator/README.md

 ### testcases

 We provided testcased in path gpgpu-testcase.
-To run the testcase, change directory to gpgpu-testcase and execute makefile script.
+To run the testcase, change directory to gpgpu-testcase and execute the makefile script.

 1. compile the testcase
     $ make TEST=[testcasename]